janosj/mongodb-singleview-covid/README.md

 ## Running the Demo

+Refer to the confluent-cloud folder if using that approach.

 ### 1. Download the Sandbox

 Intructions for downloading the MongoDB Kafka Connector Quickstart Sandbox can be found [here](https://www.mongodb.com/docs/kafka-connector/current/quick-start/).